-Trustee ustee Meetings attended
+Trustee Meetings attended Out of a possible

-R J Priestley, Chair 1 1
+R J Priestley, Chair 2 2

-L Goldsmith 0 2

 S Goldsmith 2 2

 K Haisman 2 2

 R A Kelly 2 2

 The Trust recognises the importance of strong governance and has embarked on an internal review process of all tiers of governance.
 In line with national interpretation of the accountability framework, work has been undertaken to construct a robust local governing body within each academy school which links directly to the Trust Board and via its sub-committees.
 Full Terms of Reference for all tiers of governance have been introduced.
-This restructure also includes the introduction of an Audit Committee, sitting within the Resources Committee, in compliance with the 2019 Academies Financial Handbook
+This restructure also includes the introduction of an Audit Committee, sitting within the Resources Committee, in compliance with the 2020 Academies Financial Handbook.

-The Chair of Trustees currently engages in the national governance arena and his access to current thinking through involvement as Chair of Governors at Abbeygate Sixth Form College in Bury St Edmunds and the NGA has influenced the strategic governance and accountability decisions within the Trust.
+The Chair of Trustees currently engages in the national governance arena and his access to current thinking through the Confederation of School Trusts and the NGA has influenced the strategic governance and accountability decisions within the Trust.